 The good news is that making some simple dietary changes can have a huge impact on your health and prevent those yeast infections from ever coming back.
 By depriving the Candida colonies of their food source, you can begin restore your gut flora and nurture your digestive system back to a healthy balance.

 If you suspect that you have been suffering from a longstanding Candida overgrowth you may find that you need to take some supplements too.
-In my Candida treatment program, I recommend a combination of a low-sugar diet, antifungals and some good probiotics, and set out a clear timeline to beat your Candida for good.
+In our Candida treatment program, we recommend a combination of a low-sugar diet, antifungals, and some good probiotics, and set out a clear timeline to beat your Candida for good.